CollinMendia/human-py/CONTRIBUTING.md

     ```

 ## <a name="py-style-naming"></a>Naming
-- All class and function names should be in upper CamelCase.
+- All class names should be in upper CamelCase.
 If the name contains an abbreviation uppercase it.
   - `class SomeClassName():`
+- Function names should use regular camelCase.
+Once again, if there is an abbrevation make it uppercase.
-  - `def AddFunction(x: int, y: int):`
+  - `def addFunction(x: int, y: int):`
 - All constants, such as tuples, should be fully uppercased.
 With constants that have more than one word in them, use an underscore to separate them.
   - `PI = 3.14159`
   - `ACE_OF_SPADES = (1, 'spades')`